orperel/LaplacianMeshEditing/README.md

 # LaplacianMeshEditing

 ## Requirements
-Python 3.7
+Python >=3.7

 ## Install
-conda install --file conda_requirements.txt <br>
+`pip install -r requirements.txt`

-pip install -r requirements.txt
+Note that dependency vedo==2022.1.0 requires a specific version of k3d to work.

 ## Examples of Usage
 See folder "Notebooks/Examples" for demo applications <br><br>